bvucode/Crosvm-on-android/README.md

 ## Gui via VNC

-in the guest
+In the guest

 ```
 # sudo apt install tightvncserver, xfce4
 # vncserver
 ```

-setting vnc
+Setting vnc

-install vncviewer on your phone
+Install vncviewer on your phone

 Grab the IP Address of the phone from its setting page.